Join us in Boulder to Find Out How GSBC Can Transform Your Career

 - Weekend: On your own or GSBC-organized event(s)

 - Monday-Thursday: Week 2 classes (daily lunch break provided)

-- Friday noon Week 2: Students dismissed; School Session concludes
+- Friday Week 2: Students dismissed at noon; School Session concludes

 Most classes are held at CU Boulder’s state-of-the-art Wolf Law Building, featuring technologically advanced wireless networking, video conferencing and video recording capabilities, immersing students in an engaging and comfortable environment.
 To know more about who teaches classes at GSBC, learn about our faculty.